Japan widens virus restrictions as omicron surges in cities | Health

 - Japan

-Restaurants and bars will close early in Tokyo and a dozen other areas across Japan beginning Friday as Japan widens COVID-19 restrictions due to the omicron variant causing cases to surge to new highs in metropolitan areas.
+Restaurants and bars will close early in Tokyo and a dozen other areas across Japan beginning Friday as the country widens COVID-19 restrictions due to the omicron variant causing cases to surge to new highs in metropolitan areas.

 The restraint, which is something of a pre-state of emergency, is the first since September and is scheduled to last through February 13.